rubygems/rubygems.org/README.md

 ## Supporting

 <a href="https://rubytogether.org/"><img src="https://rubytogether.org/images/rubies.svg" width=200></a><br/>
- RubyGems.org is made possible through a partnership with the greater Ruby community. <a href="http://www.rubycentral.org/">Ruby Central</a> covers infrastructure costs, <a href="https://www.fastly.com/">Fastly</a> provides bandwidth and CDN support, and <a href="https://rubytogether.org/">Ruby Together</a> funds ongoing development and maintenance. <a href="https://rubygems.org/pages/sponsors">Learn more about how these sponsors work together</a>.
+ RubyGems.org is made possible through a partnership with the greater Ruby community. <a href="http://www.rubycentral.org/">Ruby Central</a> covers infrastructure costs, <a href="https://www.fastly.com/">Fastly</a> provides bandwidth and CDN support, and <a href="https://rubytogether.org/">Ruby Together</a> funds ongoing development and maintenance. <a href="https://rubygems.org/pages/sponsors">Learn more about our sponsors and how they work together</a>.

 Support RubyGems ongoing maintenance by <a href="https://rubytogether.org/developers">becoming a member</a> of Ruby Together, and ensure that RubyGems.org, Bundler, and other shared tooling is around for years to come.